 Seattle University College of Nursing graduates are educated to lead change, think critically, and transform health care.
 Inspired by Ignatius of Loyola, to “see God in all things,” we are committed to caring for all people, inviting plurality of thought, enhancing the diversity of our profession, and sustaining an environment that promotes wellness.

 In the coming years, we will focus on realizing our strategic goals of attracting and retaining outstanding faculty, partnering with practice colleagues, providing educational opportunities for all qualified students, and enhancing curricula offerings at the baccalaureate through doctoral levels to provide nurses ready to serve in an era of healthcare reform.
 That means we are enhancing our programs to educate nurses at the entry and advanced practice levels for ambulatory, primary, and transitional care.
 Our graduates will be educated to walk alongside of patients, their families, other health care providers, employers, payers, and community activists to ensure that the highest quality health is a possibility for all.

-On August 18, 2019, I will have served as Dean of the College of Nursing for five years.
 I am proud to be a member of the Seattle University Redhawk community.
 My return to Seattle has been blessed with rewards: being near family and friends; living in the Pacific Northwest; discovering what it means to be part of a Jesuit University; coming to know the outstanding faculty, staff, and students of the College of Nursing; and discovering the joys of being part of an urban campus committed to making a difference in our community.

 Kristen M. Swanson, RN, PhD, FAAN